Turkey's Erdogan offers to host peace summit with Russia during Ukraine's Zelensky's visit - ExBulletin

 Ukraine remains determined not to engage directly with Russia in peace talks, and Zelensky has repeatedly said that the initiative for peace negotiations should lie with the invaded country.

-Zelensky said any peace negotiations must align with a 10-point plan he previously suggested, which includes food security, the restoration of the territorial integrity of Ukraine, the withdrawal of Russian troops, the release of all prisoners, the creation of a court for those responsible for aggression and security guarantees for Ukraine.
+Zelensky said any peace negotiations must align with a 10-point plan he has previously suggested, which includes food security, restoring Ukraine's territorial integrity, withdrawing Russian troops, release of all prisoners, a tribunal for those responsible for the aggression and security guarantees for Ukraine.

 Any proposal to resolve this war must begin with the formula proposed by the state defending its land and its people, he said.
 We want a just peace.

-The Ukrainian leader expressed hope that by the time first peace summit which should be held this year in Switzerland, the possibility of reopening all Ukrainian ports, not only in Odessa but also in Mykolaiv, in the south of Ukraine, will be studied.
+The Ukrainian leader expressed hope that during the first peace summit scheduled for this year in Switzerland, the possibility of reopening all Ukrainian ports, not only in Odessa but also in Mykolaiv, in southern Ukraine, will be explored.

 Zelensky, who visited the shipyards where corvettes for the Ukrainian navy are built, told X that agreements had been reached on joint defense projects with the government and Turkish companies.
 He said on Telegram that they also agreed to simplify trade and remove barriers to doing business.